Grouflon/3rd_training_lua/README.md

 ## Bug reporting / Contribute
 If you want to be informed when a new version come out and/or discuss the current bugs and features, you can join the [Discord server](https://discord.gg/CDXQyFmcSe) of the project.

 This training mode is still in development and you may encounter bugs or missing features while using it.
-Please report anything weird on the [issues page](https://github.com/Grouflon/3rd_training_lua/issues).
+Please report any bug on the **#bugs** channel, and any feature request on the **#features** channel of the discord server.

 If you wish to contribute or give any feedback, feel free to get in touch or submit pull requests.